 In-demand skills for health services managers

 Health services managers are responsible for many moving parts in a healthcare facility.
 Because of this, they need to have a great deal of organizational and leadership skills.
-To help you get a better idea of what employers are looking for, we’ve used real-time data analysis software to find the top skills listed in job postings for health services management positions.**
+This role requires a strong balance of healthcare knowledge and business acumen in order to keep facilities safe, efficient and profitable.

 - Patient care